Your questions answered

 However, not all of ChargePlace Scotland units are free to use, so you’ll need to check the network’s app or website for information on the individual charger you intend to use in case you have to pay for your top-up.
 Glasgow has the highest number of free electric chargers in a concentrated area, while cities like Edinburgh, Aberdeen, Dundee and Inverness also have a useful number of potentially free chargers.

-Other places where free charging points can be found are London and the southeast of England.
+Other places where free charging points can be found in decent quantities are London and the southeast of England.
 Rather than being the result of a specific scheme, this is mostly down to the population density of the area and the huge number of charging points in general.
 The majority of these free chargers are only capable of 3kW or 7kW speeds, and are designed more for overnight charging sessions.

 You’ll be unsurprised to learn that more remote parts of the UK, such as Wales and the Channel Islands, have the fewest free charge points.
 Some local authorities have started to offer free charging in certain areas to promote the adoption of electric cars.
 Meanwhile, some manufacturers offer deals from time-to-time that include some ‘free’ electricity, normally equivalent to a few hundred miles of driving.